viamrobotics/viam-rust-sdk/README.md

 ## (In)stability Notice

 > **Warning**
-> This is a beta release of the Viam Rust SDK.
+> This is an alpha release of the Viam Rust SDK.
 Stability is not guaranteed.
 Breaking changes are likely to occur, and occur often.

 ## Prerequisites